gateio/gateapi-nodejs/docs/FuturesApi.md

 const settle = "usdt"; // 'btc' | 'usdt' | Settle currency
 const contract = "BTC_USDT"; // string | Futures contract
 const opts = {
-  'xGateExptime': 1689560679123, // number | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
+  'xGateExptime': "1689560679123", // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
-  'side': "ask" // string | All bids or asks.
-Both included if not specified };
+  'side': "ask" // string | Specify all buy orders or all sell orders, if not specify them, both are included.
+Revoke all buy orders and revoke all sell orders and make ask
+};
 api.cancelFuturesOrders(settle, contract, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),